-1. A DWI conviction is not a criminal offense in New Jersey.
+1. Is a DWI conviction a criminal offense in New Jersey?

-2. A DWI conviction does not carry DMV points in New Jersey.
+2. Will a DWI conviction carry DMV points in New Jersey?

-Yes, this is true.
-A DWI or refusal to submit to Alcotest conviction does not carry any license points with the NJMVC.
-However, many insurance companies use their own eligibility point systems, and a DUI or refusal can cause you nine insurance points and prevent you from getting an auto insurance.
+No, a DWI or refusal to submit to Alcotest conviction does not carry any license points with the New Jersey Motor Vehicle Commission (NJMVC).
+However, many insurance companies use their own eligibility point systems, and a DUI or refusal can cause you nine insurance points and prevent you from getting auto insurance.

 4. Do I have to take a breathalyzer test or Alcotest?

 Yes, you have to, if you are operating a motor vehicle on a New Jersey public roadway.
 Refusing to take a breath test does have consequences.
 It will land you an automatic license suspension of at least seven months and up to a year.
 This is in addition to the suspension you receive for your actual DWI conviction.
 If you are facing a second conviction, the additional suspension is two years.

 5. Do I have to take a blood test or urine test?

 6. Do I have to take the standard field sobriety tests?